PisterLab/scum-test-code/README.md

 ## Contributing
 - Create a fork of this repo onto your own Github account
-- Create a branch off of the `develop` branch
+- Create a branch off of the `develop` branch on your fork
-- Submit pull requests from your branch into the `develop` branch
+- Submit pull requests from your branch on your fork into the `develop` branch of this main repository once your code is working

 ## Build